danielroe/roe.dev/src/content/blog/serverless-functions-nuxt-zeit-now.md

 If you are using [Nuxt](https://nuxtjs.org/) -- a Vue framework for SSR and static generated applications -- you can extract your functions into [server middleware](https://nuxtjs.org/api/configuration-servermiddleware/).
 As the name suggests, these only run on the server and they are effectively independent of the rest of your application.

-If you are using ZEIT Now to host your Nuxt application, you can use the same entrypoints for Nuxt server middleware and your [Now serverless functions](https://zeit.co/docs/v2/serverless-functions/introduction/).
+If you are using Vercel to host your Nuxt application, you can use the same entrypoints for Nuxt server middleware and your [Vercel serverless functions](https://zeit.co/docs/v2/serverless-functions/introduction/).
 The benefit of setting it up this way is:

 1. You are not tied to a single hosting provider.
 2. You can use Nuxt to manage your routing in local development, rather than `now dev`.

-### Write your functions
+## Write your functions

 Now allows you to use `express` as a routing layer -- even though this might seem paradoxical for a serverless framework.